 Hardshells: Ultimate Weather Protection

 As the name indicates, hardshell jackets are rigid and stiff.
-After all, they’re designed to be your primary layer of defense against whipping winds and heavy precipitation.
+This is because they’re designed to be your primary layer of defense against whipping winds and heavy precipitation.
+You can think of a hardshell as a step up from a rain jacket, with thicker and more impermeable fabrics, reinforced seams, and more substantial hoods.
 For those days when nothing can keep you inside (not even Mother Nature), a hardshell is your best friend.

 It’s important to note that there’s no industry-wide definition of a hardshell, but there are a number of common features that gear companies use to define this type of jacket.
-In terms of construction, hardshells all share a 3-layer build: a waterproof and breathable membrane is sandwiched between an interior liner and durable exterior face fabric.
+In terms of construction, hardshells all share a 3-layer build: A waterproof and breathable membrane is sandwiched between an interior liner and durable exterior face fabric.
 The most common membrane type is Gore-Tex, although you'll see eVent or Polartec NeoShell designs on occasion.
-Further, some notable in-house builds include Outdoor Research's AscentShell and The North Face's Futurelight.
+Further, some notable in-house builds include Outdoor Research's AscentShell, Patagonia's H2No, and The North Face's Futurelight.
 To finish things off, hardshells will often have taped seams and a water-repellant DWR finish.
 The result?
-A water- and wind-proof jacket that will keep the elements at bay as you venture into biting gusts and heavy rain or snow.
+A fully water- and windproof jacket that will keep the elements at bay as you venture into biting gusts and heavy rain or snow.

-Hardshells vs. Softshells (skiing in Arc'teryx Alpha SV hardshell)
+Hardshell vs. softshell jackets (skiing in Arc'teryx Alpha SV hardshell)

 Softshells: The Wear-All-Day Jacket

 A softshell, as its name states, is a cozy and pliable outer layer.
 Softshell jackets feature a durable nylon or polyester face fabric and an ultra-comfortable interior—often made out of brushed polyester or fleece.
-These stretchy jackets place a high priority on mobility and breathability, which translates to comfort during activity and a pliable shell that’s a far cry from the “crinkly” feel common to hardshells.
-You get great wind resistance and a DWR finish that deftly sheds light rain and snow, making these jackets great for mountain environments.
+These stretchy jackets place a high priority on mobility and breathability, which translates to solid comfort during activity and a pliable shell that avoids the “crinkly” feel common among hardshells.
+You also get solid wind resistance and a DWR finish that deftly sheds light rain and snow, making these jackets great for mountain environments.
 However, without a waterproof membrane, you don’t get the same level of wet-weather protection as you do with a hardshell.

 Toeing the Line: Hardshell/Softshell Hybrid Jackets

-There’s no universally accepted definition of hardshells or softshells, so naturally some jackets toe the line.
-In other words, a shell that’s soft and stretchy on the outside might also have a waterproof membrane in the middle.
+There’s no universally accepted definition of hardshells or softshells, so naturally, some jackets fall somewhere in between the two.
+A shell that’s soft and stretchy on the outside might also have a waterproof membrane in the middle.
 Tack on seam-taping and a DWR coating, and the result is a jacket that combines the waterproofing of a hardshell with the comfort of a softshell.
-Outdoor Research's Skyward II backcountry ski jacket is a prime example, featuring a waterproof AscentShell membrane and solid DWR coating but also a soft and stretchy shell.
+The Rab Kinetic 2.0 is a prime example, featuring a 3-layer Proflex shell with soft and pliable fabrics built for movement.

 Performance Considerations